 - A bank

-The personal representative may have been nominated by the decedent in their will.
-If there was no will, the decedent is said to have died intestate.
-The court will appoint someone from among those who are eligible to fill the role (administrator).
-This is usually a surviving spouse or family member.
+The decedent is said to have died intestate if there was no will.
+Under intestacy laws, the court will appoint someone from among those eligible to fill the role (administrator).
+This individual is usually a surviving spouse or family member.

-Once the probate court judge has appointed you, you will receive an order and either Testamentary Letters (executors) or Letters of Administration (administrators) that authorize you to conduct the work you will now begin.
+You will receive an order once the probate court judge has appointed you.
+You will receive Testamentary Letters (executors) or Letters of Administration (administrators).
+These legal documents authorize you to work on the estate's behalf.

 Understanding Your Fiduciary Responsibility

-Before you begin the process of estate administration, it's useful to get a clear understanding of your duties and financial responsibilities on behalf of the estate.
-As the personal representative of an estate, you have a duty to exercise reasonable care with the assets of the estate.
-You also have a duty of loyalty and good faith to all of the beneficiaries of the estate.
+Before you begin the estate administration process, it's helpful to understand your fiduciary duties and responsibilities.
+As the personal representative, you must reasonably care for the estate's assets.
+You also have a duty of loyalty and good faith to all of the estate's beneficiaries.

 Your state's laws may define other fiduciary duties.
 A probate lawyer can help you understand these responsibilities.
-If you will be meeting with a probate attorney, here is some information you need for that first meeting.
+The following information may help you prepare for the first meeting with a probate attorney.

 Managing the Estate: Taking Inventory